 We offer sophisticated counsel in a broad range of areas, including:

-Corporate, Venture, IPOs, and M&A: Represent FinTech companies in the negotiation of venture rounds; initial public offerings; mergers, stock, asset, and whole-business acquisitions; distressed loan sales; and other transactions involving changes in corporate control.
-Also advise on general corporate advice, SEC reporting and compliance, and the issuances of registered and exempt securities.
+Corporate, Venture, IPOs, and M&A: Represent FinTech companies in the negotiation of venture financings; initial public offerings; mergers, stock, and asset acquisitions; and other transactions involving changes in corporate control.
+Also advise on general corporate matters, SEC reporting and compliance, and the issuances of registered and exempt securities.

-Strategic Partnerships and IP Licensing: Advise clients on negotiating, structuring, and documenting strategic partnerships with vendors and financial institutions, and advise on, negotiate, and document IP licensing agreements and commercialization strategies, including white labeling.
+Strategic Partnerships, Joint Ventures, and IP Licensing: Advise clients on negotiating, structuring, and documenting strategic partnerships and joint ventures with vendors and financial institutions, and advise on, negotiate, and document IP licensing agreements and commercialization strategies, including white labeling.

-Vendor Contracting and Management: Advise FinTech firms and their vendor counterparties on negotiating and drafting commercial agreements, including data centers, data security firms, and regulatory technology (RegTech) service providers, and with compliance and oversight programs pursuant to regulatory requirements.
+Vendor Contracting and Management: Advise FinTech firms and financial services firms and their vendor counterparties on negotiating and drafting commercial agreements, including data centers, data security firms, and regulatory technology (RegTech) service providers, and with compliance and oversight programs pursuant to regulatory requirements.

 Marketplace Lending: Represent major financial institutions acting as lenders, structuring agents, and initial purchasers in warehouse lending facilities to fund purchases of marketplace loans and in securitization transactions backed by marketplace loans.

-State and Federal Regulatory Matters: Advise clients on financial and payment system regulation; consumer and commercial lending regulation; start-up regulations in connection with state lender licensing laws and money transmitter laws; and CFPB, FTC, Treasury, FinCEN, SEC, CFTC, OFAC, and bank regulatory laws and regulations, including Bank Secrecy Act and Anti-Money Laundering laws and regulations.
+State and Federal Regulatory Matters: Advise clients on financial and payment system regulation; consumer and commercial lending regulation; start-up regulations in connection with state lender licensing laws and money transmitter laws; and OCC, Federal Reserve, FDIC, CFPB, FTC, Treasury, FinCEN, SEC, CFTC, OFAC, and other state and federal laws and regulations, including Bank Secrecy Act and Anti-Money Laundering laws and regulations.
 Routinely advise clients on developing and implementing compliance management systems, and drafting and implementing policies and procedures.

-Virtual Currency: Counsel companies that are developing fundamental financial businesses for the virtual currency ecosystem, specifically advising one of the first US-regulated bitcoin exchanges; routinely advise funds and banks on virtual currency-related matters.
+Virtual Currency: Counsel companies that are developing fundamental financial businesses for the virtual currency ecosystem; routinely advise funds and banks on virtual currency-related matters.

 Emerging Growth: Represent and partner with next-generation financial technology and payments companies across the FinTech industries, including lending exchanges, payments, point of sale, personal financial management, virtual currency, and SaaS.